Migrate WordPress Site To New Host: With And Without Plugin

 - Category: WordPress Knowledge

-In the first step back up every aspect of your site.
-This step is best practice before any major change but it is also a necessity of migrating your WordPress installation.
+Back up each & every aspect of your WordPress site.
+This is the best practice before doing any major change, but it is necessary while you are migrating your WordPress installation.

-There are plenty of plugins available that will entirely backup your site for you.
-This backup, however, needs a more manual approach.
+Furthermore, you can also manually backup your site.
 Just connect to your web host using an FTP program such as FileZilla and copy all files under your website’s directory to a folder on your local computer.

 It includes the .htaccess file that is set to be hidden.
 Just consult your FTP program help file to have it show hidden files if you are not able to see this file.
 This could take some time depending on the number of media uploads you have on your site.
 If you are facing any problem then feel free to avail our Backup and Restore Support Services.